danielabar/meblog/src/markdown/active_storage_form_errors.md

 - **Learned that Active Storage only attaches files after a successful save**, which means uploaded files can be lost when validations fail.
 - **Walked through the "happy path"**, demonstrating how attachments are persisted when everything goes smoothly.
 - **Used the debugger to inspect attachment state in memory**, distinguishing between `attached?` and `persisted?`.
-- **Enabled Direct Uploads**, allowing files to be uploaded and blob records via client-side JavaScript, in parallel as the form is submitted, making it possible to preserve uploads through validation errors.
+- **Enabled Direct Uploads**, allowing files to be uploaded and blob records created via client-side JavaScript, in parallel as the form is submitted, making it possible to preserve uploads through validation errors.
 - **Used the signed ID of the blob** to reattach the uploaded file via a hidden field on subsequent submissions.
 - **Built a custom file input using Stimulus**, giving users visual feedback about their selected file, even when the native file picker resets.
 - **Created a reusable partial for file inputs** that combines the hidden field and Stimulus enhancements, making it easy to apply this pattern across an application.